textileio/papers/draft.md

 a separate concern and often added in steps prior to data transmission.
-However, also like libp2p, Pubsub doesn't offer any simple solutions for transferring encryption keys (beyond public keys), synchronizing datasets across peers (i.e. they aren't databases), or enforcing any measures for access control (e.g. anyone subscribed to a topic can also author updates on that topic).
+However, also like libp2p, Pubsub doesn't offer any simple solutions for transferring encryption keys (beyond public keys), synchronizing data-sets across peers (i.e. they aren't databases), or enforcing any measures for access control (e.g. anyone subscribed to a topic can also author updates on that topic).
 To solve some of these challenges, some systems introduce message echoing and other partial solutions.
 However,